Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 6 - Namespaces,Code Organisation and Dependency Injection /README.md

 # Module 6:  Namespaces, Code Organization, and Dependency Injection

 **Summary:**
-Namespacing and Code Organization are key to working with PHP as an opensource community programming language.
-Dependency Injection in PHP simplifies code and creates flexibility in hard-coded dependencies.
+The Fellow will be able to make effective use of Namespacing and Code Organization to work with PHP as an opensource community programming language.
+In addition, they will use Dependency Injection to simplify code and create flexibility in hard-coded dependencies.

 ## **Outputs**
 ----------